Theophan Prokopovich: Return to Russia

-He returned to Ukraine (then part of the Tsardom of Russia) in 1704, first to Pochayiv Lavra, then to Kiev, where he renounced the Catholic union as well as his penance and tonsure with the Orthodox monks, taking the name Feofan in memory of his uncle.
+He returned to Ukraine (then part of the Tsardom of Russia) in 1704, first to Pochayiv Lavra, then to Kiev, where he renounced the Catholic union, did penance and was tonsured with the Orthodox monks, taking the name Feofan in memory of his uncle.

 Beginning in 1705, Prokopovich taught rhetoric, poetics, and philosophy at the Kiev-Mogila Collegium.
-He also wrote the tragicomedy "Vladimir"(«Влади́мир»), dedicating it to Hetman Ivan Mazepa.
-At the same time, he wrote the theological and philosophical sermons which were seen by the Kiev governor-generals Dmitry Golitsyn and Alexander Menshikov.
+He also wrote the tragicomedy Vladimir, dedicating it to Hetman Ivan Mazepa.
+At the same time, he wrote the theological and philosophical sermons which were seen by the governor-generals of Kiev Dmitry Golitsyn and Alexander Menshikov.

 In 1707, he became the prefect of the Kiev Academy.
 In 1711, Prokopovich gave a sermon on the occasion of the anniversary of the Battle of Poltava.
 The tsar of Russia, Peter I, was struck by the eloquence of this sermon, and upon his return to Kiev, Feofan Prokopovich was appointed as the rector of the Kiev-Mogila Academy and a professor of theology.
 At the same time, he also became abbot of the Kiev Brotherhood Epiphany Monastery.
 He entirely reformed the teaching of theology there, substituting the historical method of the German theologians for the Orthodox scholastic system.

 In 1716, he went to Saint Petersburg.
 From that point, Prokopovich spent his time explaining the new scholastic system and justifying its most controversial innovations from the pulpit.
 Despite the opposition of the Russian clergy, who regarded the "Light of Kiev" as an interloper and semi-heretic, he became invaluable to the civil power.
 He was promoted to bishop of Pskov in 1718, and archbishop of Novgorod in 1725.
 He died in Saint Petersburg.
 (Note: He had served as vicar to the previous Archbishop of Novgorod since the early 18th century.
 See Pavel Tikhomirov, Kafedra Novgorodskikh Sviatitelei (Novgorod, 1895–1899).)

 As the author of the spiritual regulation for the reform of the Russian Orthodox Church, Feofan is regarded as the creator of the spiritual department superseding the patriarchate, better known by its later name of the Holy Governing Synod, of which he was made vice-president.
 A pitiless enemy of superstitions of any kind, Prokopovich continued to be a reformer even after the death of Peter the Great.
 He simplified Russian preaching, introducing popular themes and a simple style into Orthodox pulpits.